A Reiki Master On How To Prepare For & Unwind After A Session

-Give yourself at least 30 minutes prior to the session to sit and reflect, particularly checking in with how your body is feeling and anything you are noticing with regards to emotions, thoughts or physical sensations.
+Give yourself at least 30 minutes prior to the session to sit and reflect.
+Check in with how your body is feeling and take note of any emotions, thoughts, or physical sensations you are experiencing.

-You’ll want to be sure you've eaten and hydrated a few hours before the session, mostly so you will be as comfortable as possible and not distracted by hunger or thirst.
+You’ll want to be sure you've eaten and hydrated a few hours before the session—mostly so you will be comfortable and not distracted by hunger or thirst.

 Avoid eating a heavy meal beforehand, however, as you don’t want all of your body’s energy to be directed toward digesting while you’re receiving your treatment.

-Most practitioners will have you laying down for the majority of your session, so comfort is key for being open to taking on and integrating the Reiki energy.
+Most practitioners will have you laying down for the majority of your session, since comfort is key if you want to be open to taking on and integrating the Reiki energy.

-Be sure you are wearing comfortable clothes.
-I usually recommend my clients either wear or bring socks since shoes are removed during the session and the feet can get cold.
+Be sure you are wearing loose and breathable clothes.
+I usually tell my clients to either wear or bring socks since shoes are removed during the session and the feet can get cold.

-You’ll also want to use the restroom before the session, and if the position you are in for your session is uncomfortable in any way, communicate this to your practitioner, as s/he will also want to be sure you are as comfortable as possible.
+You’ll also want to use the restroom before the session.
+If the position you are in for your session is uncomfortable in any way, communicate this to your practitioner, as they will also want to be sure you are as relaxed as possible.

-After doing any type of energy work it’s important to hydrate, so be sure to drink 1-2 glasses of water after your session.
-I find adding electrolytes to your water can also be helpful, as it helps to replenish the body.
+It’s important to hydrate after doing any type of energy work.
+Be sure to drink 1-2 glasses of water after your session.
+I find adding electrolytes to your water is also a good idea, as it helps to replenish the body.

-Energy work is often hungry work, and you may find yourself hungry immediately after your session.
+Energy work is often hungry work, and you may find yourself feeling peckish immediately after your session too.
 Be sure you listen to your body and choose a healthy snack or meal afterward if needed.
-Eating can also help ground the body and as a bonus, you may find that a piece of dark chocolate be quite restorative.
+Eating can also help ground the body and as a bonus, you may find that piece of dark chocolate tastes extra good after energy work.

-It’s often helpful to spend some time after the session reflecting, so I often recommend that clients journal, draw or somehow capture any insights they had during and immediately after the session.
+It’s often helpful to spend some time after the session reflecting—whether that means journaling, drawing, or somehow capturing any insights you had during the experience.

 You may also decide to meditate afterward or listen to calming and/or inspirational music.
 Whatever you choose to do, find an activity that helps you connect to what you've experienced so you can draw on it in future.

-Reiki is extremely gentle and yet, because energy blockages are being cleared in the body, issues may come up as a result.
-Find out what the best way is to contact your practitioner, and get in touch if anything feels overly uncomfortable after your session.
+Reiki is extremely gentle and yet, since energy blockages are being cleared in the body during a session, discomfort can arise.
+Find out what the best way is to contact your practitioner and get in touch if anything feels physically or emotionally painful after your session.